CopilotKit/llamaindex-hitl-guide-example/README.md

-# CopilotKit <> LlamaIndex Starter
+# CopilotKit <> LlamaIndex Guide Example: Human-in-the-Loop (HITL)

-This is a starter template for building AI agents using [LlamaIndex](https://llamaindex.com) and [CopilotKit](https://copilotkit.ai).
-It provides a modern Next.js application with an integrated investment analyst agent that can research stocks, analyze market data, and provide investment insights.
+This repo demonstrates Human-in-the-Loop (HITL) with [LlamaIndex](https://llamaindex.com) and [CopilotKit](https://copilotkit.ai).
+It includes a Next.js app connected to a LlamaIndex agent that drafts an essay via a tool (`write_essay`), renders the draft in the chat for review, and waits for you to either accept or ignore the draft.
+When accepted, the essay is saved to shared state and displayed in the center panel.

+### How HITL works here
+- Ask the assistant: “Write an essay about …”.
+- The agent calls the `write_essay` tool which uses `renderAndWaitForResponse` to show the draft.
+- You choose: **Accept Draft** (sends `SEND`) or **Ignore Draft** (sends `CANCEL`).
+- On accept, the UI saves the draft to shared state and renders it on the page.
+- The action uses `followUp: false` to prevent loops after approval.

 ## Prerequisites

 - Node.js 18+
-- Python 3.8+
+- Python 3.9+
 - OpenAI API Key (for the LlamaIndex agent)
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)
 - Any of the following package managers: